Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     clearprof

-    The profile counters are automatically cleared when the amount of data transferred reaches 1000 GB in order to avoid overflow.
+    The profile counters are automatically cleared when the woke amount of data transferred reaches 1000 GB in order to avoid overflow.
     The "clearprof" command allows you to clear these counters at any time.